A while back, while cleaning up some of the stuff I left at my mom’s house years ago, I found an old spreadsheet I created with all of my bills on it.

 I exaggerate, but you get the point.

-Here are some tips on how to reverse lifestyle inflation.
+Here are some things that I’m going to be doing, and some tips for you, on how to reverse lifestyle inflation.

 Sell Your Unwanted Stuff